 public class KeyFilter extends Object

 Specifies a subset of all possible keys values.
-A KeyFilter
+A KeyFilter can

 be used with the Exchange.traverse(Key.Direction, KeyFilter, int)